Skip to content

 Architecture

 Substation is built with a modular, layered architecture that emphasizes performance, reliability, and maintainability.
-This section provides comprehensive documentation of the system design and architectural decisions.
+This section provides the architectural philosophy and design decisions behind the system.

 Or: How we built a terminal app that doesn't suck, using Swift.